certik/theoretical-physics/src/elmag/elmag.rst

     j^\mu = \rho v^\mu = \gamma \rho (c, {\bf v})

-There are several approaches how to obtain the above Lagrangians from some other assumptions, but ultimately the exact form of the Lagrangians has to be given by experiment.
-It is our only assumption and we derive everything else from it.
 All together, the Lagrangian of a charged particle and an electromagnetic field
 is: